arunkumar-ra/table-understanding/README.md

 ### Configuration
 Settings file: cfg/test.yaml

 To write a colorized excel sheet with block information:
    colorize: true/false
-   (Please note that colorize works *only with xlsx files* due to the limitations of the library we are using) To write out dataframes from detected 'value' blocks:
+   (Please note that colorize works *only with xlsx files* due to the limitations of the library we are using)

+To write out dataframes from detected 'value' blocks:
    output_dataframe: true/false

 Default input file: cfg/test_files.yaml
-List of files to process
+    (Contains the list of files to process)

 ### This project implements the table extraction pipeline